NVIDIA-Merlin/NVTabular/examples/inference_triton/README.md

 - serialize and save a workflow to load later to transform new dataset
 - train a TF MLP model and save it in the `/models` directory.

-The following notebook [movielens_deployment](https://github.com/NVIDIA/NVTabular/blob/main/examples/inference_triton/movielens_deployment.ipynb) shows how to send request to Triton IS
+The following notebook [movielens_inference](https://github.com/NVIDIA/NVTabular/blob/main/examples/inference_triton/movielens_deployment.ipynb) shows how to send request to Triton IS
 - to transform new data with NVTabular
 - to generate prediction results for new dataset.

-Now you can open `movielens_TF` and `movielens_deployment` notebooks.
+Now you can start `movielens_TF` and `movielens_inference` notebooks.
 Note that you need to save your workflow and DL model in the `models` directory before launching the `tritonserver` as defined below.
-Then you can run the `movielens_deployment` notebook once the server is started.
+Then you can run the `movielens_inference` example notebook once the server is started.

 ## 3. Build and Run the Triton Inference Server container: